 We request you submit and we receive all supporting documentation within 15 calendar days from the time you submit an application online via eRebates.

 You will receive a letter explaining the nature of the missing information and/or documentation with further instructions.

 Rebates for products are determined by product type, model number, residence location, the commodity (gas or electricity) you receive from PG&E, and the time you ordered/purchased and installed the energy-efficient measure.
 The Residential Rebate program is offered during respective program years until funding is depleted.
 The area or climate zone where you live determines the products you are eligible for.
-The energy-efficient product should help reduce consumption of the gas or electricity you receive from PG&E. Please refer to the product eligibility requirements in the Product Catalog (PDF, 900 KB).
+The energy-efficient product should help reduce consumption of the gas or electricity you receive from PG&E. Please refer to the product eligibility requirements in the Product Catalog (PDF, 1 MB).
 Or, to ensure you meet all of the program's requirements, please call the Smarter Energy Line at

 Yes, you can use eRebates without signing up for e-Bills paperless billing; however, you must sign up for My Energy.